Christiane Singer: Biography

 She followed the teachings of Karlfried Graf Dürckheim (a disciple of C.G.
 Jung).
 In Switzerland, she was a lecturer at the University of Basel, then a lecturer at the University of Friburg.

 Her work and her personal reflection were entirely centered on the necessary taking into account of the spiritual which lives in everyone's heart.
-She was a relatively prolific writer, of Christian sensitivity imbued with Oriental wisdom, who refrained from giving lessons in morals and excludeed all dogmatism.
+She was a relatively prolific writer, of Christian sensitivity imbued with Oriental wisdom, who refrained from giving lessons in morals and excluded all dogmatism.
 She won several literary prizes, including the Prix des libraires for La Mort viennoise in 1979, le Prix Albert Camus for Histoire d'âme in 1989, and le prix de la langue française en 2006 for the whole of her work.